vitasdk/vitasdk.github.io/index.md

 1. Install [WSL2](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)
 2. Follow the Linux directions above.

+A native Windows (mingw) toolchain is also published with every release, installable with `bootstrap-vitasdk.ps1` from [vdpm](https://github.com/vitasdk/vdpm) — but WSL2 is the recommended environment.

 #### Option

 By installing [Visual Studio Code](https://code.visualstudio.com/), you can flexibly develop in cooperation with WSL2.